Balderton Capital

-Balderton Capital is a venture capital firm based in London, UK, that invests in early-stage, technology and internet startup companies in Europe.
+Balderton Capital is a venture capital firm based in London, UK, that invests in early and growth stage, technology and internet startup companies in Europe.
 It is considered to be among the four-biggest venture capital firms in the English capital.

+History

 Founded in 2000 as Benchmark Capital Europe, Balderton Capital became fully independent in 2007.
-The company made over 100 early-stage investments between 2000 and 2020, including Revolut, Betfair, The Hut Group, MySQL, Yoox, Depop, Talend, Recorded Future, NaturalMotion, Kobalt Music Group, GoCardless, CityMapper, and Sophia Genetics.
+The company made over 100 early-stage investments between 2000 and 2020, including Revolut, Dream Games, The Hut Group, MySQL, Yoox, Depop, Talend, Recorded Future, NaturalMotion, Quantum Systems, GoCardless, CityMapper, Wayve, and Sophia Genetics.

+Partners

+The partners of the firm are: Bernard Liautaud, Tim Bunting, Suranga Chandratillake, Rob Moffat, Daniel Waterhouse, James Wise, and Rana Yared.

+Funding

 In November 2019, Balderton announced Balderton VII, a new $400m fund to invest in European companies at Series A. The new fund will reportedly make approximately 12 investments annually.
 In 2018, Balderton announced the first fund dedicated to buying equity from existing shareholders of European technology startups.
 In 2021, Balderton announced the first fund dedicated to growth, with $680M under management and a further $600M for early stage investing, bringing its total assets to over $5B.

-Partners

-The partners of the firm are Bernard Liautaud, Tim Bunting, Suranga Chandratillake, Rob Moffat, Daniel Waterhouse, James Wise, David Thevenon, and Rana Yared.
+In 2024 they raised a further $1.3B across their Early and Growth funds, the largest raise for a European venture firm at the time.